AdaCore/spark2014/reqs/use-cases/alternative-compiler.rst

 #.
 Chosen compiler does not support SPARK 2014.

 #.
 Code can be (transformed such that it can be) subjected to flow analysis and/or formal verification using the
-   GNAT toolset (or some other tool that implements SPARK 2014). '''NB Add a use case to cover this transformation?'''
+   GNAT toolset (or some other tool that implements SPARK 2014).

 #.
 Code can be compiled and built using GNAT toolset.